Shared Ownership 101: Shared Ownership explained

 - You must be unable to purchase a suitable home to meet your housing needs on the open market.

-- You do not already own a home, or you will have sold your current home before you purchase.
+- You do not already own a home, or you will have sold your current home before you purchase through the Shared Ownership scheme.

-- You should have a deposit equalling to the amount required for the share that you are purchasing (remember, you do not need to pay a deposit for the full market value of the property).
+- You should have a deposit equalling to the amount required for the share that you are purchasing (remember that you don’t need to pay a deposit on the full market value of the property – just on the share you’re buying!).

 - You must show that you are not in mortgage or rent arrears.